Wall Street (1987 film): Themes

 The film has come to be seen as the archetypal portrayal of 1980s excess, with Gekko advocating "greed, for lack of a better word, is good".
 Wall Street defines itself through a number of morality conflicts putting wealth and power against simplicity and honesty, and an attack on the value system of extreme competitiveness where ethics and the law are simply irrelevant parts of the show.

-Carl (Martin Sheen's character) represents the working class in the film: he is the union leader for the maintenance workers at Bluestar.
-He constantly attacks big business, money, mandatory drug screening, greedy manufacturers, and anything that he sees as a threat to his union.
-The conflict between Gekko's relentless pursuit of wealth and Carl Fox's leftward leanings form the basis of the film's subtext.
-This subtext could be described as the concept of the two fathers battling for control over the morals of the son, a concept Stone had also used in Platoon.
-In Wall Street the hard-working Carl Fox and the cutthroat businessman Gordon Gekko represent the fathers.
+Carl (Martin Sheen's character) represents the working class in the film: he is the union leader for the maintenance workers at Bluestar and is vigilant against anything that he sees as a threat to them.
+The conflict between Gekko's relentless pursuit of wealth and Carl Fox's leftward leanings form the basis of the film's subtext. and could be characterized as two fathers battling for control over the morals of the son, a concept Stone had also used in Platoon.
 The producers of the film use Carl as their voice in the film, a voice of reason amid the creative destruction brought about by Gekko's unrestrained personal philosophy.